sermons/impact/slides/slides.md

   + HS
   + much bearing-fullness
 + How Paul et al were amongst them, on their account
++ power of HS as confirmation of renewal:
+  + Cornelius, those w/only baptism of John
++ not spectacle nor emotion, but
+  + boldness + honesty to proclaim Christ's glory
+  + humility to recv forgiveness + to forgive
++ have i seen HS's power with preaching of gospel?

 ### C. Example (v6-10)
 #### i.
 Mimic (v6-8)